Park Way’s Vision and rationale

 We are a school that pride's itself in providing as many opportunities as possible for our pupils to enjoy reading and find a simple pleasure in it.

 We strive to provide opportunities for our children to develop a love for reading and regularly invite authors to Park Way who delivered amazing workshops and signed books for the children.
-For World Book Day 2020, we welcomed local author Ian Macdonald who introduced our young authors to amazing characters and helped them to create some of their own too!
+It has been a real pleasure to invite authors in from all over the county to interact and engage with the children following on from a lengthy absence due to COVID.
+This year we welcomed Matt Brown and Steve Clifford who introduced our young authors to amazing characters and helped them to create some of their own too!
+For World Book Week, KS2 also had amazing and villainous workshops from Clare Povey who showed our pupils the fun of creating their own 'bag guys' and Elisa Peacock to KS1 who helped them to think of creative ways to design their own characters in stories through chatterboxes!

 Ready, Steady Read competition

 Park Way pupils took part in a Ready, Steady Read competition in collaboration with Usbourne books.
 Each pupil challenged themselves to read for a certain number of minutes over 2 weeks and then set off with their sponsorship forms to see if they could accomplish their challenge.
-Unsurprisingly, Park Way is full of outstanding readers and we raised over £2000 to put towards new books for our classrooms!
+Unsurprisingly, Park Way is full of outstanding readers as we raised an amazing £1058!
+This is an amount to be proud of and just demonstrates how we are a school who loves reading.
+Supported by Usborne books, we now have just under £1700 to spend on new books for our classrooms and library!

 World Book Day!

-What an amazing day we had!
-Park Way is full of outstanding readers that really didn't let the idea of celebrating books remotely stop us from having a brilliant day.
-The costumes were marvellous, and you all deserve a huge round of applause for taking part and dressing up as your favourite book characters despite not being in school.
-It was amazing to see such fabulous costumes and whole families taking part in this special day to celebrate books!
+What an amazing day and week we had!
+Park Way is full of outstanding readers that too full advantage of the chance to dress us as our favourite characters and get into the spirit of reading all together again after the lockdown period!
+The costumes were marvellous, and you all deserve a huge round of applause for taking part and dressing up as your favourite book characters :) It was amazing to see such fabulous costumes with so many linking to classic tales which was our theme for this year's World Book Day.
+Each class selected a classic novel to study with some outstanding pieces of learning being produced around it!

 Texts we love!